 Five Documentaries Awarded Summer 2020 Grants

-We are pleased to announce the Miller / Packan Documentary Film Fund Summer 2020 award winners.
+We are pleased to announce the Miller / Packan Documentary Film Fund Winter 2020 award winners.
 The Fund awards grants totaling $200,000 annually through its Summer and Winter open calls.

-Applications are now being accepted for the Winter 2020 Open Call, which ends November 15th.
+Applications are now being accepted for the Summer 2021 Open Call, which ends May 15th.